RhetTbull/osxmetadata/README.md

 Short Name      Description
 authors         kMDItemAuthors, com.apple.metadata:kMDItemAuthors; The
                 author, or authors, of the contents of the file.
 A list of strings. comment         kMDItemComment, com.apple.metadata:kMDItemComment; A comment
                 related to the file.
 This differs from the Finder comment, kMDItemFinderComment.
 A string. copyright       kMDItemCopyright, com.apple.metadata:kMDItemCopyright; The
                 copyright owner of the file contents.
 A string. creator         kMDItemCreator, com.apple.metadata:kMDItemCreator;
                 Application used to create the document content (for example “Word”, “Pages”, and so on).
 A string. description     kMDItemDescription, com.apple.metadata:kMDItemDescription; A
                 description of the content of the resource.
 The description may include an abstract, table of contents, reference to a graphical representation of content or a free-text account of the content.
 A string. downloadeddate  kMDItemDownloadedDate,
                 com.apple.metadata:kMDItemDownloadedDate; The date the item
                 was downloaded.
 A date in ISO 8601 format: e.g.
                 2000-01-12T12:00:00 or 2000-12-31 (ISO 8601 w/o time zone)
 findercomment   kMDItemFinderComment,
                 com.apple.metadata:kMDItemFinderComment; Finder comments for
                 this file.
 A string.
 headline        kMDItemHeadline, com.apple.metadata:kMDItemHeadline; A
                 publishable entry providing a synopsis of the contents of the file.
 A string. keywords        kMDItemKeywords, com.apple.metadata:kMDItemKeywords;
                 Keywords associated with this file.
-For example, “Birthday”, “Important”, etc. This differs from Finder tags (_kMDItemUserTags) which are keywords/tags shown in the Finder and searchable in Spotlight using "tag:tag_name"A list of strings. tags            _kMDItemUserTags, com.apple.metadata:_kMDItemUserTags;
+For example, “Birthday”, “Important”, etc. This differs from Finder tags (_kMDItemUserTags) which are keywords/tags shown in the Finder and searchable in Spotlight using "tag:tag_name".
+A list of strings. tags            _kMDItemUserTags, com.apple.metadata:_kMDItemUserTags;
                 Finder tags; searchable in Spotlight using "tag:tag_name".
                 If you want tags/keywords visible in the Finder, use this instead of kMDItemKeywords.
 A list of strings. wherefroms      kMDItemWhereFroms, com.apple.metadata:kMDItemWhereFroms;
                 Describes where the file was obtained from (e.g. URL downloaded from).
 A list of strings.
 ```